kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 To indicate the application protocols that the server is willing to utilize, a server MAY include an "ALPN" header field {{!ALPN-HEADER=RFC7639}} in the HTTP request that it issues.
-The "ALPN" header field carries a list of application-protocol identifies that the server is willing to use.
+The "ALPN" header field carries a list of application-protocol identifiers that the server is willing to use.

 ## Indicating the Chosen Protocol